Grand Duke Henri Swears In His New Government

 For more information, please see this thread.Filed under Luxembourg Royals

-Tagged Government, Grand Duke Henri, Prime Minister Juncker, Royal Orders.
+Tagged Government, Grand Duke Henri of Luxembourg, Prime Minister Juncker of Luxembourg, Royal Orders.